Siddhantmest/Siddhantmest/README.md

 👀 I am a recent graduate from the University of Toronto with a Master of Engineering and a major in Analytics, interested in Machine Learning and Deep Learning applications.

-🌱 During my work experience I have worked on undergraduate student survey data and diverse datasets to derive student characteristics by performing statistical analysis, [Factor Analysis][factor], and implemented unsupervised machine learning algortihms such as [Kmedian algorithm][kmedian]
+🌱 During my work experience I worked on undergraduate student survey data and diverse datasets to derive student characteristics by performing statistical analysis, [Factor Analysis][factor] for dimensionality reduction, and implemented unsupervised machine learning algortihms such as [Kmedian algorithm][kmedian]

 💬 Would love to collaborate on projects